availo/wowza-vhost-loadbalancer/README.md

 <Class>com.availo.wms.plugin.vhostloadbalancer.ModuleLoadBalancerRedirector</Class>
 ```

-Please note that the redirectScheme property will *not* be used for any incoming HTTP
+Please note that the "redirectScheme" property will *not* be used for any incoming
-connections.
-Currently 'http://' is hardcoded as the protocol for "cupertino" and
+HTTP or RTSP connections.
+Currently 'http://' is hardcoded as the protocol for
-"san jose"-connections.
+"cupertino" and "san jose"-connections.

+The same goes for "redirectAppName".
+This property will only be used by RTMP
+connections, as both RTSP and HTTP requires the full URL when sending the
+redirect.
+(RTMP makes a separate play()-call that the other protocols don't.)